Yandex Cloud

 • Number of errors in logs, and more.

-Monitoring can be performed with a minimum granularity of five seconds.
+You can monitor metrics with a minimum granularity of five seconds.

 Does the service meet the requirements of the Russian Federation Federal Law 152-FZ on personal data?Does the service meet the requirements of the Russian Federation Federal Law 152-FZ on personal data?